Chevrolet Stovebolt engine: 235

 The 235 was introduced to the Chevy passenger car line in 1950, coupled to the new Powerglide automatic transmission, and 3.55:1 rear differential.
-The new version used with the Powerglide transmission featured hydraulic lifters and larger intake valves to produce more power.
+The new version used with the Powerglide transmission featured hydraulic lifters, a higher 7.5:1 compression ratio, and larger intake valves to produce more power.
 The pushrod cover on the side of the engine also no longer extended across the cylinder head, to eliminate oil leaks.
-In 1953 the 235 engine became standard equipment in all Chevrolet passenger cars (except the sedan delivery body, which continued to use the older 216 until 1954), but when coupled to the standard three-speed manual transmission (called Thrift-King in that guise) it featured solid lifters and lower power output: 108 hp versus 115 hp with the Powerglide.
+In 1953 the 235 engine became standard equipment in all Chevrolet passenger cars except the sedan delivery body (which continued to use the older 216 until 1954), but when coupled to the standard three-speed manual transmission (called Thrift-King in that guise) it featured solid lifters, a 7.1:1 compression ratio, and correspondingly lower power output: 108 hp versus 115 hp with the Powerglide.

 A fully pressurized lubrication system with shell type main bearings in lieu of poured babbitt and aluminum pistons were also introduced in 1953, but only in the higher-output Blue Flame version in cars ordered with the Powerglide transmission.
 The alleged benefits of a "blue flame" rather than yellow had been touted in Chevrolet advertising since 1934.
 The 1953 Corvette used a unique version of the high-pressure 235 engine with mechanical lifters, the same slightly higher-lift camshaft as used in the 261 truck engine and three single-barrel, side-draft Carter Model YH carburetors to produce 150 hp.

 From 1954 to 1962, the high-pressure 235 engine with solid lifters was used in some trucks.
 From 1956 to 1962, all 235 engines used in cars had hydraulic lifters.

 The 235 is known as one of the great Chevrolet engines, noted for its power and durability.
-It was replaced by the third generation 230, beginning in 1962.
+It was replaced by the third generation 230 from 1962.

 Canadian-production GMC trucks also used the 216 and 235 Chevrolet straight-six engines as their base light-duty truck powerplant in the late 1940s and early 1950s.
 The 216 was used from 1947 to 1953, and the 235 was used in 1954 light-duty trucks only.
-Medium-duty GMC trucks used US built GMC engines in the 248, 270, and up sizes prior to 1954.
+Medium-duty GMC trucks used US-built GMC engines in the 248, 270, and higher sizes prior to 1954.